alexRichterBoix/WNV_host_competence_-_host_range/README.md

 > [Insert full citation when available]

 and cite the Zenodo repository entry, including the specific version of the data set used.
-Importantly, referencing these datasets does not replace the obligation to cite the original studies, which are fully documented within the datasets (References) that generated the primary data when necessary.
+Importantly, referencing the dataset does not replace the obligation to cite the original studies when they are used individually or a subset (i.e., a few constituent studies); these are fully documented in the dataset’s References and should be cited to acknowledge the primary data generators where appropriate.

 ## Contact